isabella232/krill-manual/source/hsm.rst

 to perform a key roll for each CA. **NOTE:** Not all keys can be rolled.
 See the warning above about migration of parent/child and CA/publication server relationships to new identity keys.

+To perform a key roll from one signer to another you must first change the ``default_signer`` in ``krill.conf`` to the new signer, and then restart Krill.
+After this point any new keys that are created by Krill, including the new key resulting from a rollover, will be created in using the new ``default_signer``.

 Configuration
 -------------